The Visibility of Underwear

 As a footnote to this page, it does not matter how much money you have, style cannot be bought.
 Regard the picture below of three guests at a royal banquet

 The lady on the left simply does not care; apparently she has never heard of foundation garments.
-The elegant lady in the middle probably does not need any, however, she takes no chance and the broad sash belt conceal any ridges or bumps.
+The elegant lady in the middle probably does not need any, however, she takes no chance and the broad sash belt conceals any ridges or bumps.
 As for the lady on the right, she looks like she has bought a satin bridesmaid's dress from the 1960's at a charity shop.
 Only the lady in the middle demonstrates style and yet the other two could have could purchased anything they wanted!